leeonlee/crowdshop-server/README.md

 	username
 	first_name
 	last_name
-	list of all tasks owned by user (see /tasks/id/ for format)
+	list of all tasks owned by user with owner omitted(see /tasks/id/ for format)

 ## /tasks/ ##
 returns all tasks

-	owner (username of user who owns the task) title
+	owner (dict of information returned by /users/) title
 	id (of task)
 	desc
 	reward
 	timeStamp
-	claimed_by
+	claimed_by (dict of information returned by /users/, except for claimer)

 Filters available (they can be chained)
 - username - Returns all tasks owned by the user with the username specified